Deadline: As soon as possible

 To be eligible for the CLS Program you must:

-• Be a U.S. citizen at the time of your application.
+- Be a U.S. citizen or national at the time of application.

-• Non-citizens including Permanent Residents are not eligible, even if they anticipate naturalization by the beginning of the program.
+- Others, including Permanent Residents, are not eligible, even if they anticipate naturalization by the beginning of the program.

-• Be enrolled in an accredited U.S. degree-granting program at the undergraduate (associate's, bachelor's) or graduate (master's, doctoral, professional degree) level at the time of your application.
+- Be enrolled in an accredited U.S. degree-granting program at the undergraduate (associate, bachelor's) or graduate (master's, doctoral, professional degree) level at the time of application.
+Students who are graduating seniors at the time of application and students enrolled in one-year master’s programs are eligible to apply.

-• Your program must result in a degree.
-Applicants who are taking stand-alone or continuing education classes are not eligible.
+- Applicants must be enrolled in a program that results in a degree.
+Applicants who are taking stand-alone or continuing education classes or who are pursuing a certificate are not eligible.

-• Your institution must be an accredited U.S. institution.
+- Applicants must be enrolled at an accredited U.S. institution.
 Students earning degrees at foreign institutions that are not based in the U.S. or its territories are not eligible, even if those institutions are accredited by a recognized U.S. accrediting agency.
+For students enrolled in dual-degree programs in which they take some courses at a U.S. institution and some courses at an international institution, students who can produce a transcript from the U.S. institution will be considered eligible.

-• You must be enrolled at this institution in the fall term of 2018.
-Limited exceptions apply; please read the following information carefully:
+- Applicants must be enrolled in at least one credit-bearing class at or through their home institution in the fall term of 2024.
+There are limited exceptions to the enrollment requirement; please read the following information carefully:

-• If you are taking a leave of absence to participate in an organized term- or year-long study abroad program, or to participate in a substantive internship program, you may request an exception to the enrollments requirement.
-Exceptions may only be granted in these two cases, and decisions will be made on a case by case basis.
+- If applicants are enrolled in a degree-granting program but taking a leave of absence to participate in an organized term- or year-long study abroad program; national scholarship or fellowship program; or to participate in a substantive internship program, they may request an exception to the enrollment requirement.
+Exceptions may only be granted in these three cases, and decisions will be made on a case-by-case basis beginning in late January.

-• You must successfully complete academic requirements for the fall term in order to remain eligible for the CLS Program.
-Students who withdraw or fail to maintain a passing grade average are not eligible to participate in the program.
+- Applicants must successfully complete academic requirements for the fall term in order to remain eligible for the CLS Program.
+Applicants who withdraw or fail to maintain a passing grade average are not eligible to participate in the program.
+Applicants in an undergraduate program (associate or bachelor's) must complete at least one full year of study (two semesters or three quarters) by the beginning of the CLS Program in Summer 2025.

-• If in an undergraduate program (bachelor's or associate's), complete at least one full-time equivalent year of study (two semesters or three quarters) by the beginning of the CLS Program in summer 2019.
+- Applicants in an undergraduate program (associate or bachelor's) must complete at least one full year of study (two semesters or three quarters) by the beginning of the CLS Program in Summer 2025.

-• You may only apply once, for one language program, each summer.
+- Applicants may only apply once, for one language and for one of CLS’ models (i.e., Overseas or Spark), each year.
 Applicants who submit multiple applications will be considered ineligible.

 The following persons are ineligible for the CLS Program: